caigoshinobi/whisper.io/README.md

 ## Import Audiobooks

 To import new audiobooks we have 2 choices:
-- The first option is to use the "🧞ADD" button within the web app.
+- The first option is to use the "➕ADD" button within the web app.
 In this case, we need to fill out the form with the necessary information and then upload the audio file along with some cover images.

 - The second option, if we need to perform a mass import, is to create a new folder inside the audiobooks folder using the following structure: